-ENBD's largest business segment in terms of assets is that of Wholesale Banking.
-Wholesale Banking offers a broad suite of products and services to medium and large-sized enterprises, including multinationals, local corporate entities, banks and other financial institutions, as well as governmental and quasi-governmental organisations and entities, servicing clients throughout MENA.
+ENBD's largest business segment in terms of assets is that of Corporate and Institutional Banking ("C&IB").
+C&IB offers a broad suite of products and services to medium and large enterprises, including multinationals, local corporate entities, banks and other financial institutions, as well as governmental and quasi-governmental organisations and entities, servicing such clients throughout the MENAT region.